-Sampled guitars don’t work and vocal loops can sound stale.
+Sampled guitars don’t work, and vocal loops can sound stale.
 You can build interesting beats filled with otherworldly textures and complicated synths patches but if it lacks a human feel then maybe it won’t work so well for human ears.

-Your target market are humans right?
+Your target market is humans, right?

 When your new electronic song starts to sound just like the one before it, maybe it’s time to record a few instruments to spice things up.

 But I consider myself to be more of a recording engineer type of guy so here are a few tips you can use when you want to record a few real instruments to complement your electronica.

-Most bedrooms aren’t designed for music recording.
-The sounds you get out your microphone in the middle of a untreated bedroom can sound ringy, roomy and boxy.
+Most bedrooms aren’t designed for recording music.
+The sounds you get out of your microphone in the middle of an untreated bedroom can sound ringy, roomy and boxy.

 “An incredibly ringy production!
 The boxiest vocal in modern music!”

 High pitched ringing can be dealt with by using blankets to absorb high frequencies.
 Hanging blankets around your microphone can get you a better sound instantly, without you needing to buy expensive room treatment products.
-The thicker the better.

 Dealing with lower frequencies and bass can be more problematic as you sometimes need to either buy thick bass traps to absorb the low end of your room or you can create them yourself, which is much more work than just hanging up blankets and duvets.
-Check out the some essential home recording equipment at Audio Issues for more information on acoustic treatment.
+Check out some of the essential home recording equipment at Audio Issues for more information on acoustic treatment.